 Cost: Varies by provider.
 Some organizations charge annual fees of hundreds of dollars until you die.
 Others have flat “lifetime” fees.

-While there are several cryogenic organizations worldwide, there are currently only three storage facilities in the U.S. Probably the best known is Alcor, located in Scottsdale, Ariz.
-Another, the Cryonics Institute, is northeast of Detroit in Clinton Township, Mich.
-A third is TransTime, located in San Leandro, Calif.
+While there are several cryogenic organizations worldwide, there are currently only three storage facilities in the United States.
+Probably the best known is Alcor, in Scottsdale, Arizona.
+Another, the Cryonics Institute, is northeast of Detroit in Clinton Township, Michigan.
+A third is TransTime, in San Leandro, California.
 All have been around since the 1970s.

 Among the many complications of cryogenics is the process of paying for it.
 Baldwin said it’s not uncommon for the beneficiaries of the estate of the preserved to dispute the will.
 In addition, if you’re ultimately reanimated, you might wake up broke.
 People declared legally dead have virtually no rights, so keeping money out of the hands of your heirs and set aside for your future use becomes problematic.